muratk5n/thirdwave/en/index.md

-"@TheWarOnCars@mastodon.social

-Anne Hidalgo: 'Cars Will Not Return To the Eiffel Tower' after the Olympic Games.

-'The Trocadéro will be greened and the Pont d'Iéna pedestrianized, up to the Champ de Mars, which will be reforested.
-The whole thing will form a large park in the heart of Paris'"

----

 Motorious: "BMW Shifts Focus to Hydrogen Power..
 In a significant shift within the automotive industry, BMW is reportedly pivoting away